yakworks/gorm-tools/docs/queries-mango.md

 ```
 returns list of entities with pagination.
 For pagination take a look at [Pager][Pager]

-If one need to override mango bean for dao it can be achieved by creating new `mangoQuery` bean, it should
+If one need to override mango bean for a certain dao it can be achieved by implementing `getMangoQuery()` method that should
-implement [MangoQueryApi.trait][MangoQueryApi] so it can be autowired
+return instance of class that implements [MangoQueryApi.trait][MangoQueryApi]

 #### Build Mango criteria